-I was pleasantly surprised by this Ginger Cake recipe.
-It came from a vintage cookbook that had no pictures to accompany the recipes so I had little idea what the cake would be like.
+This Retro Ginger Fudge Cake recipe came from a vintage cookbook with no recipe pictures.
 Turns out, it’s a lightly spiced ginger sponge cake with a retro chewy caramel topping.
-This ginger cake might have been served at garden parties at the historic “Nyamutin” country homestead in Western Australia, dating from 1893.
+This ginger cake might have been served at garden parties at a country homestead in the late 1800s.

 - 200g (7 oz) Self Raising Flour